 The main section is the specific strategic objectives (SOs) proposed from teams across campus based on their connection with the College goals.
-During the academic year 2010 to 2011, the teams will complete many activities to accomplish their suggested SOs.
+During the academic year, the teams will complete many activities to accomplish their suggested SOs.

 MT.
 SAC'S HISTORY